 The way in which gas is produced depends on the properties of the reservoir rock and whether the gas occurs by itself or in association with oil.
 As illustrated in figure 7, hydrocarbons in the reservoir rock migrate to the producing well because of the pressure differential between the reservoir and the well.
 How readily this migration occurs is a function of the pressure of the reservoir and the permeability of the reservoir rock.
+When the reservoir rock is of low permeability, the rock may be artificially fractured to form pathways to the well bore.
+This is accomplished either with explosives or by hydraulic means, pumping a fluid under pressure into the well.

-Production will continue as long as there is adequate pressure in the reservoir to propel the hydrocarbons toward the producing well.
+Production can continue as long as there is adequate pressure in the reservoir to propel the hydrocarbons toward the producing well.
 If gas is the only propellant, the reservoir pressure decreases as the gas is extracted and is eventually no longer sufficient to force the hydrocarbons toward the well.
 In a water-drive reservoir, water displaces the hydrocarbons from the pores of the reservoir rock, maintaining reservoir pressure during production and improving the recoverability of the hydrocarbons.
 In most reservoirs, gas recovery is high, generally greater than oil recovery.
-A "typical" recovery value of 80 percent is often cited, but the basis for this value is not firm, and recovery is certainly less in many reservoirs under current conditions.
+A "typical" recovery value of 80 percent is often cited, but the basis for this value is not firm, and recovery is certainly less in many reservoirs u rider current conditions.
 When gas occurs in association with oil, it can be reinfected into the reservoir to maintain pressure for maximum oil recovery.
 Gas is also reinfected when there are no pipeline facilities available to transport it to market.

-Once the raw gas is produced from the well, it is gathered with production from other nearby wells and processed to remove natural gas liquids and impurities that could cause problems in the pipeline.
-The gas is then sent by pipeline to local gas utilities who sell it to the end-user.
-In some instances, such as those involving large industrial users, the pipeline will sell directly to the end-user and bypass the local gas utility.
+Once the raw gas is produced from the well, it is gathered with production from other nearby wells and processed to remove natural gas liquids and impurities that could cause problems

+Figure 7.-Production Mechanics